electricbookworks/electric-book/_docs/layout/landing-page.md

 While you could write theme-specific CSS to handle this, the template includes an efficient way to create this effect without writing any code.

 Wrap the content of your panel in a `div` with the class `color-panel`.
 You then set the colours of the panel, its text, and its links with additional classes.
 These additional classes include the hex values of those colours in their names.

+Note the American spelling of `color` in `color-panel`.
+This is for consistency with the way `color` is spelled in CSS properties.
+So `colour-panel` won't work.
+{:.sidenote}

 For example:

 ```html
 <div class="color-panel background-000 text-fff links-ccc" markdown="1">